solarfresh/TwinRAD/README.md

 # TwinRAD

-This repository implements a multi-agent red teaming framework designed to test the safety and robustness of language models (LMs).
+This repository implements a multi-agent red teaming framework designed to test the safety and robustness of large language models (LLMs).
 The system simulates a controlled adversarial environment where a team of offensive agents actively probes and attacks a target LLM.

 ## 📖 Table of Contents